RAHUL-6618/ML-Volatility-Predictor-A-Financial-Risk-Analytics-Dashboard/README.md

-# AI Volatility Predictor: A Financial Risk Analytics Dashboard
+# ML Volatility Predictor: A Financial Risk Analytics Dashboard

 This project is a comprehensive **data science solution** that predicts the **future volatility of financial assets**.
 It showcases a **full-stack data science workflow**, from data acquisition and rigorous model building to deployment in an interactive web application.